Gestational weight gain

-Gestational weight gain is defined as the amount of weight gain a woman experiences between conception and birth of an infant.
+Gestational weight gain is defined as the amount of weight gain a woman experiences between conception and the birth of an infant.

 Recommendations

-The Institute of Medicine (IOM) recommendations for gestational weight gain are based on body mass index (BMI) of women prior to pregnancy.
-However, early first trimester BMI appears to be a valid proxy for pre-conception BMI.
+The Institute of Medicine (IOM) recommendations for gestational weight gain are based on the body mass index (BMI) of women before pregnancy.
+However, early first-trimester BMI appears to be a valid proxy for pre-conception BMI.
 BMI is split up into four categories: underweight (<18.5 kg/m^2), normal weight (18.5-24.9 kg/m^2), overweight (25-29.9 kg/m^2), and obese (≥30.0 kg/m^2).
-The IOM has recommended the ranges of weight gain to be 12.5–18 kg, 11.5–16 kg, 7-11.5 kg, and 5–9 kg respectively.
-That is, the smaller the BMI pre pregnancy, the more weight a woman is expected to gain during her pregnancy.
+The IOM has recommended the ranges of total weight gain to be 12.5–18 kg, 11.5–16 kg, 7-11.5 kg, and 5–9 kg, respectively.
+That is, the smaller the BMI pre-pregnancy, the more weight a woman is expected to gain during her pregnancy.
+Based on these recommendations, gestational weight gain is categorized as inadequate (less than recommended), adequate (within the recommendation), and excessive (exceeding the recommendation).
+It is also important to note that the IOM recommendations stated above are for singleton pregnancies.

 Contributing factors

-Excessive GWG (eGWG) has been shown to adversely affect maternal and baby health postpartum.
+Excessive GWG has been shown to adversely affect maternal and baby health postpartum.
 Only a little over a quarter of women have adequate GWG, meaning that their weight gain during pregnancy falls within the IOM recommended range.
 A little less than a quarter of women have inadequate GWG.
 However, excessive GWG is the most prevalent occurring in around half of pregnant women.